15 Best Cleaning Products for People with Allergies

 According to Tania Elliott, MD, allergist and spokesperson for Flonase, a 5 percent bleach solution is best when it comes to disinfecting surfaces and removing mold and food remnants that are attractors for allergens such as cockroaches and mice.
 “It also can break down stubborn food allergens; remember, alcohol-based products will not get rid of food allergens,” she says.
 “If you are sensitive to cleaning products, also purchase a mask or nasal filters and latex-free gloves.”

 As unsightly as it might seem, wearing a mask is one of the best things you can do to protect yourself from an allergic reaction when you clean your home.
 “Make sure it’s a N95 mask, which protects against most inhaled particles that can be given off from cleaning products as well as airborne allergens, dust, VOCs, and mold,” adds Dr. Elliott.
-Try these other smart strategies to keep your house dust-free.
+A N95 mask is a must for any DIYer, as are these safety items.

 Since many people are allergic to—or develop rashes to—latex, it’s best to purchase latex-free gloves to prevent skin allergies and irritation when cleaning.
 It’s also a great way to protect your hands from interacting with cleaning chemicals of any kind and will keep them hydrated and looking their best.